skyrocket-qy/distributed-system-knowledge/topology/README.md

 -   **Mesh Topology:** Employed in critical infrastructure like military communications, backbone networks of the internet, and some wireless sensor networks where high redundancy and fault tolerance are paramount.

 -   **Tree Topology:** Often used in large corporate networks, combining multiple star networks into a hierarchical structure, allowing for easy expansion and management.

+## Related Concepts

+-   **Communication:** The network topology fundamentally defines the paths and patterns through which nodes in a distributed system communicate, directly impacting latency, bandwidth, and message delivery.
+[Explore Communication Patterns](../communication/README.md).

+-   **Fault Tolerance:** The choice of topology significantly influences a system's fault tolerance, determining its resilience to node or link failures and how quickly it can recover or reroute traffic.
+[Understand Fault Tolerance](../fault-tolerance/README.md).

+-   **Scaling:** Topology plays a crucial role in how easily a distributed system can scale, as some arrangements are more conducive to adding new nodes and distributing workload efficiently than others.
+[Learn about Scaling](../scaling/README.md).

+-   **System Modes:** Different distributed system architectures or modes (e.g., client-server, peer-to-peer) often implicitly or explicitly adopt certain network topologies that best suit their operational model and requirements.
+[Discover System Modes](../system-mode/README.md).

+-   **Distributed Consensus:** The underlying network topology can affect the performance, reliability, and even the feasibility of distributed consensus algorithms, as message propagation and failure detection are topology-dependent.
+[Understand Distributed Consensus](../distributed-consensus/README.md).